samjones00/docs/docs/_documentation/Templates-Single-Page-Apps..md

 Aurelia, React and React Desktop Apps are configured to use [Facebook's Jest Testing Framework](https://facebook.github.io/jest/) with the React Templates configured to use [AirBnb's enzyme virtual React DOM](https://github.com/airbnb/enzyme) to enable fast, browser-less tests and includes a few different examples of client/server integration tests.

-Angular4 and Vue are configured to use the [Karma test runner](https://karma-runner.github.io/1.0/index.html) with the headless phantomjs WebKit browser so the behavior of Components are tested in a real browser.
+Angular and Vue are configured to use the [Karma test runner](https://karma-runner.github.io/1.0/index.html) with the headless phantomjs WebKit browser so the behavior of Components are tested in a real browser.

 Tests can be run with the `tests-run` gulp task, or on the command-line using any of npm's testing conventions: